-I feel like I am the only one who is concerned that Tyoma is not speaking much.
+I feel like I am the only one concerned that Liev is not speaking much.
 They say that mothers just know when something is not right with their child.
-So I wonder.
-Is his pattern of losing words and not saying much a big deal?
+So, I wonder.
+Is his pattern of losing words and not speaking a big deal?
 Is he not learning to speak because I get and do everything for him?

 Still, when I consider my neurotic, imaginative disposition, I realize this is probably nothing.
 Mom thinks it’s nothing.
 Tanya thinks it’s nothing, too.
-When we were in ‘Cruces she said that E didn’t speak until he was older than two.
+When we were in ‘Cruces, Tanya said that Egor didn’t speak until he was older than two.
 Now she says she can’t remember, but boys always talk later.
-She has dozens of anecdotes about it.
+Tanya tells dozens of anecdotes about it.
 I need to chill.

 But!
 When I consult google, I realize that he is behind.
-He is nowhere near using two word sentences, he barely uses one word consistantly.
+He is nowhere near using two-word sentences.
+He uses one word consistently.
 It is so strange.
-He’ll blurt out some random word and it sounds incredible, but then its gone into the abyss.
+He’ll blurt out some random word, and it sounds incredible, but then it’s gone into the abyss.
 I should not be too worried, though.
 He knows what things are.
-We have lots of picture books and he can point to the pictures correctly.
+We have lots of picture books, and he can point to the pictures.
 He also knows at least 12 colors–he can pick them out across a variety of places.
-He knows the letters of the alphabet, especially Xwhich he points out with much enthusiasm everywhere we go.
+He knows the letters of the alphabet, especially X, which he points out with much enthusiasm everywhere we go.